cjstoddard/PicoCalc-uf2/Luckfox-Lyra/README.md

 **Known Working Programs:**

 This is a list of programs that I have successfully installed along with instructions for building and installing them.
 ---
+**Luckfox Ubuntu:**

+This page is about tgetting the Lyra Ubuntu image up and running.

+---
 **Lyra Cross Compiler:**